 Separate payment schedules for different portions of the Unfunded Liability.
-The total Unfunded Liability of a Risk Pool or non-pooled plan can be segregated by "cause," creating "bases" and each such base will be separately amortized and paid for over a specific period of time.
-However, all bases are amortized using investment and payroll assumptions from the current valuation.
-This can be likened to a home having a first mortgage of 24 years remaining payments and a second mortgage that has 10 years remaining payments.
-Each base or each mortgage note has its own terms (payment period, principal, etc.)
+The total Unfunded Liability of a Risk Pool or non-pooled plan can be segregated by "cause", creating "bases" and each such base will be separately amortized and paid for over a specific period of time.
+This can be likened to a home mortgage that has 24 years of remaining payments and a second on that mortgage that has 10 years left.
+Each base or each mortgage note has its own terms (payment period, principal, etc.) but all bases are amortized using investment and payroll assumptions from the current valuation.

-Generally, in an actuarial valuation, the separate bases consist of changes in unfunded liability due to contract amendments, actuarial assumption changes, actuarial methodology changes, and/or gains and losses.
+Generally in an actuarial valuation, the separate bases consist of changes in unfunded liabilities due to amendments, actuarial assumption changes, actuarial methodology changes, and gains and losses.
 Payment periods are determined by Board policy and vary based on the cause of the change.